 My approach is to review and study the latest research on manual therapy, physiotherapy, pain science and rehabilitation and strive to implement evidence-based practices.

 I have full professional membership of the The association for Soft Tissue Therapists (SMA).

 Finding the best evidence-based clinicians has been crucial to developing my approach to helping people in pain.
-No fad techniques, no magic-fascia stuff, no revolutionary or groundbreaking skills, just solid academic courses from highly respected people who are progressing the industry.
+No fad techniques, no magic-fascia stuff, no revolutionary or groundbreaking techniques, just solid academic courses from highly respected people who are progressing the industry.